DaVinci Resolve is the NLE and color grading software of choice for many creators. Find out more about DaVinci Resolve’s minimum system requirements.

 If you’re looking for a laptop rather than a desktop, I’ve also assembled a list of the The Best Budget Laptops for DaVinci Resolve In 2020 with Thunderbolt 3 in a separate article.
 The list comprises some great choices under $2000, all with Thunderbolt 3 so you can add an eGPU and fast external storage.
 I’m starting to list some laptops around the $1000 mark also, although at that price point they don’t have Thunderbolt 3.

 A lot depends on what kind of camera files you need to work with.
-Highly compressed AVC / H.264 codecs have become the norm.
-Whenever anyone asks me about DaVinci Resolve system specs, or how to optimize Resolve’s performance, I always assume they must be working with H.264 camera files.
+Highly compressed AVC / H.264 and HEVC / H.265 codecs have become the norm.
+Whenever anyone asks me about DaVinci Resolve system specs, or how to optimize Resolve’s performance, I always assume they must be working with H.264 or increasingly H.265 camera files.
 These codecs are resource intensive for real-time playback, and not ideal for post production in the first place.
 However, they have been widely adopted by camera manufacturers.

 DaVinci Resolve Minimum System Requirements